 This vendor is using the wide network of private, non-profit behavioral healthcare providers already providing publicly-funded mental health services to encourage tobacco cessation as an integral part of inpatient and outpatient treatment.
 This recommendation is targeted to a segment of those individuals in Connecticut with serious mental illness (SMI).
 Behavioral health clients who are served in or by DMHAS-operated facilities or programs are excluded, as DMHAS facilities will continue to develop needed services within existing departmental resources.
-It also excludes those involved with the DMHAS system of care with substance use disorders

-(SUD) only and those with SMI who have private means to pay for their care and treatment.
+It also excludes those involved with the DMHAS system of care with substance use disorders (SUD) only and those with SMI who have private means to pay for their care and treatment.
 The remaining sub-population includes approximately 22,000 or roughly one-half the total population of public sector individuals with SMI.

 There are first-year one-time start-up costs of approximately \$400,000 including staff training (\$125,000), cessation supports such as over-the-counter products (\$105,000), administrative implementation in 55 agencies (\$110,000), 55 carbon monoxide monitors (\$55,000), and program materials such as videos, guides, posters, etc. (\$44,000).

-The first-year treatment and support costs are approximately \$800,000 for over-the-counter products, medication (if prescribed and not covered by a third-party), counseling, motivational enhancements, awards, diplomas, etc. The program is expected to reach about 1,000 clients in residential mental health treatment through a 60-day program with pharmacotherapy, group therapy and relapse prevention and 21,000 clients in outpatient mental health treatment with an eight week program.
+The first-year treatment and support costs are approximately \$800,000 for over-the-counter products, medication (if prescribed and not covered by a third-party), counseling, motivational enhancements, awards, diplomas, etc. Over two years, the program is expected to reach about 750 clients in residential mental health treatment through a 60-day program with pharmacotherapy, group therapy and relapse prevention and 1,500 clients in out-patient mental health treatment with an eight week program for an average cost of approximately \$350 per client.